|

 Corydalis lineariloba

-is a perennial herb, 10-20cm in height, inhabiting forests, forming
+is a perennial herb, growing 10-20cm in height, and inhabiting

-populations, in mountainous regions, with tuberous roots.
-Leaves
+forests, forming populations in mountainous regions with tuberous

-with petioles are of a bi- or tri-ternate compound leaf; leaflets
+roots.
+Leaves with petioles are of a bi- or tri-ternate compound

-are ovoid to lanceolate and aperture in three to four.
-Bracts are
+leaf; leaflets are oval to lanceolate and have an aperture of three

 Bloom time: April-May. |